Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/README.md

 + **GEN-SELFSIGNED-CERT-PASSWORD** - password for a sample self signed cert
 + **GEN-SELFSIGNED-CERT-DNSNAME** - DNS name for a sample self signed cert

+**Custom Domain & SSL Cert related placeholders:**

++ **GEN-FRONTDOOR-NAME** - placeholder for the frontdoor name reserved for CI/CD
++ **GEN-FRONTDOOR-CUSTOM-HOSTNAME** - custom hostname with CNAME record mapped for the GEN-FRONTDOOR-NAME value

 Here's an example in an `azuredeploy.parameters.json` file:

 ```json